How to manage risks in tourism?

 A good risk management plan requires involving stakeholders in your region.
 You have to identify the structures and frameworks within which tourism operators and destinations can develop their own capacity to prepare for, respond to and recover from crises and disaster.

-For most countries, the tourism industry is an important industry.
+For most countries, tourism is an important industry.
 Therefore, national governments must be involved in the risk management strategy for tourism.

-Other government agencies and tourism industry sectors that should be included in a safety and security committee are:
+Other government agencies that should be included in a safety and security committee:

 - counter-terrorism/security agencies

-- government bodies/departments working in customs, disaster management, foreign affairs, health, immigration, justice, transportation
+- ones responsible for customs, disaster management, foreign affairs, health, immigration, legal affairs, transportation.

 - airlines and transport company associations